STAFFThe Somerville Media Center Team!

 If you are experiencing technical difficulties, need a wild organism identified, have a craving for homemade sourdough, or just want to bounce ideas; you can find me at the front desk, or you may contact me at–and send plant / mushrooms photos to–[email protected]

 A native to Upstate NY, Erica has created a home here in the ‘Ville and has grown extremely enthusiastic with her work at SMC.
 Since beginning her career in 2009 with community media, she has developed a better understanding of grassroots, community media and its significant role in our technologically-driven society.
-She believes through the use of media adn storytelling, social change can take place, which can offer a glimpse into the injustices and uniqueness of many communities.
-As the Membership and Outreach Director, some primary responsibilities include marketing & communications, event coordination, partnership & community building, member engagement and support, intern supervision & mentorship, facilitating community media productions including Hello Neighbor, Duck Village Stage Sessions, SCOUTV, Somerville: the Good Ole Days, Aging Well, Legacies: a Journey through the Interesting Lives of Elders and Maker Space as well as founding the Cinema Somerville Film Screening series, Rough Cut Media Series & Potluck & Lecture Series.
+She believes through the use of media and storytelling, social change can take place, which can offer a glimpse into the injustices and uniqueness of many communities.
+As the Director of Institutional Advancement, some primary responsibilities include fundraising and development, production services, marketing & communications, event coordination, partnership & community building, member engagement and support, intern supervision & mentorship, facilitating community media productions including Hello Neighbor, Duck Village Stage Sessions, Community Lens, The Jeff Santos Show, SCOUTV, Somerville: the Good Ole Days, Aging Well, Legacies: a Journey through the Interesting Lives of Elders and Maker Space as well as founding the Cinema Somerville Film Screening series, Rough Cut Media Series & Potluck & Lecture Series.
 Erica also enjoys collaborating on digital storytelling programs which increases awareness about issue-based topics impacting the Somerville community.
-Erica serves as the Chair on the Alliance for Community Media Northeast Region board of directors.
+Erica serves as the President on the Alliance for Community Media Northeast Region board of directors.
 You can reach her at [email protected].

 Dave Ortega has called Somerville home for 15 years.
 He believes that storytelling is intrinsic to being human and he loves that he works in a place that connects people and their stories with the means to tell them.
 He was previously involved with SMC as a show cast and crew member and at Boston Free Radio where he co-hosted a radio show combining skit comedy, music and comics.
 He comes to SCATV from the National Center for Jewish Film at Brandeis University where for 12 years he worked as a Project Associate in film distribution.
 He has also taught comics as Visiting Faculty at the School of the Museum of Fine Arts in Boston.
 In 2016, he created an interactive educational comics project in collaboration with the Art Lab at the Institute of Contemporary Art/ Boston.
 Through the years, his award-winning comics have been featured at the Small Press Expo, Comic Arts Brooklyn, New York Art Book Fair, Latino Comics Expo, Grand Comics Expo, Brooklyn Zine Fest among other places.
 You can reach him at [email protected].